Leon County Disaster Survival Guide

 Not all insurance policies are created equal.
 Check your policy or talk to your agent to make sure you have sufficient coverage and to determine if any home improvements would qualify for a discount on premiums.
 Learn more about insurance policies from the Insurance Information Institute at iii.org.

-Homeowner Insurance policies do not cover damage from rising flood waters.
-If you own a home in a flood zone, your mortgage company will require you to carry a separate flood policy.
+Most homeowner insurance policies do not cover damage from rising flood waters.
+If you own a home in a flood zone, your mortgage company will require you to carry a flood policy.
 Even if you don’t live in a flood zone, consider the additional coverage.
+Anywhere it rains, it can flood.
 To learn more about flood protection, visit LeonCountyFL.gov/FloodProtection.

 Don’t wait until it is too late to buy a flood insurance policy.
 Typically, there’s a 30-day waiting period before your policy goes into effect.